cdf2170/ion_mvp/README.md

 - Most business endpoints require a Bearer token via the `verify_token` dependency.
 - The OAuth router is mounted without the `/v1` prefix.
 - For a runtime-accurate dump of registered routes, call the running app's debug endpoint: `/v1/debug/routes`.

-If you want, I can generate an `API_REFERENCE.md` with this list formatted as a table and include parameters and response model references.